The opening of the Volunteering Capital gave a boost to voluntary associations

-Chairman of the Voluntary and Co-operation Committee, Camilla Fabricius, draws the line for the rest of the year: “During the year we will celebrate the volunteer initiatives and together we will maintain the commitment and create lasting changes.
-Therefore, we must dare to make demands – both for ourselves and for our cooperation – in order to set the right framework for volunteering and citizenship to grow.
-The goal of the year is to make it easy, fun and accessible to be a volunteer” says Camilla Fabricius.
+Chairman of the Voluntary and Co-operation Committee in Aarhus municipality, Camilla Fabricius, outlines a vision for the rest of the year: "During the year we will celebrate the volunteer initiatives and together we will maintain the commitment and create lasting changes.
+Therefore, we must dare to make new demands – both to ourselves and to our cooperation – in order to set the right framework for volunteering and citizenship to grow.
+The goal of the year is to make it easy, fun and accessible to be a volunteer" says Camilla Fabricius.